 The vast majority of valuation appeals from the 2005 Revaluation have been dealt with, ten remain outstanding all of which have been referred to the Lands Tribunal.
-Of the original 3,532 properties under appeal following the 2010 Revaluation, 5 properties remain under appeal at the end of May 2018.
+Of the original 3,532 properties under appeal following the 2010 Revaluation, three properties remain under appeal at the end of May 2019.
 The appeals on these properties have all been referred to the Lands Tribunal for determination.
-We have also dealt with the appeals arising from changes to the 2010 Roll since it was first made up, 176 of which remain outstanding, 14 have been referred to the Lands Tribunal or Lands Valuation Appeal Court with the remaining 2 to be disposed of by 31st December 2018.
+We have also dealt with the appeals arising from changes to the 2010 Roll since it was first made up, seventeen of which remain outstanding, all of which have been referred to the Lands Tribunal for Scotland.